The death of Nick Drake, Monday, 25 November 1974

 Charkin recalls Drake, then 18, as “a good-looking sort of bloke but definitely shy”.
 His shyness, according to Dann, meant Drake was unable to form any intimate relationships and eventually stopped him performing live.
 Drake left Cambridge early to make his first album in 1969.
 He was praised by some critics but attracted only small numbers of fans.
 Melody Maker, the music magazine, assessed Drake as “an awkward mix of folk and cocktail jazz”.

 Drake was found dead in his parents’ house in Tanworth-in-Arden, Warwickshire, on November 25, 1974.
-There was no suicide note, but the letter to Ryde was left on the desk along with an exercise book containing the lyrics of all his songs written in longhand.
+There was no suicide note, but the letter to Ryde was left on the desk along with exercise book containing the lyrics of all his songs written in longhand.
 Drake’s mother Molly gave the letter to Ryde at his funeral.
 Although Ryde has not divulged the exact words, she is not convinced by the official version of how Drake died.
 “Sophia didn’t think it was suicide, but more likely the tragic effect of taking too many of his pills, which, although antidepressants, were also used to help him sleep,” said Dann.
 Brad Pitt, the Hollywood star of films such as Troy, presented a BBC radio programme about the singer in 2004 and Sir Elton John told Dann of the influence of Drake’s first album Five Leaves Left: “I loved that album so much — the melodies, the non-conformity of the songs, their bleakness and their beauty, I found solace in them.”

 -------------------